-Here are 25 must see landmarks in Spain to tick off your Spanish bucket list.
+Here are my picks for the 30+ must visit landmarks in Spain to tick off your Spanish bucket list.

 1. Alhambra, Granada